dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    *Sixthly*.
 He has turned the scripture into a jest.
 Ez.
 35.

-   Note: *Cato and I differ materially in our opinion of Committees; I consider them as the only constitutional bodies at present in this province, and that for the following reason; they were duly elected by the people, and cheerfully and faithfully do the service for which they were elected.
+   (6): *Cato and I differ materially in our opinion of Committees; I consider them as the* only constitutional *bodies at present in this province, and that for the following reason; they were duly elected by the people, and cheerfully and faithfully do the service for which they were elected.
 The House of Assembly were likewise elected by the people, but do the business for which they were not